 Continue reading Why Are We Unhappy? to understand how spirituality is a panacea for happiness.

 Is there an ultimate secret of happiness?

 Happiness is a flirtatious partner.
 You can’t bet on its loyalty or stability.
 Often we think happiness exists in my dreamland, a place where everything (and everyone) will move according to me.
 This is a lofty and ignorant view.

 A life devoid of challenges and conflicts is not necessarily a happy life, in fact, it is immensely boring and will eventually lead to intense sadness and a big void.
 Our struggles teach us, they shape us.

 We must have a reason to be happy.
-Our possessions and people are reasons to be happy, to be grateful, but they are not long-lasting reasons because they don’t really give a meaning to our life beyond a certain degree.
+Our possessions and people are reasons to be happy, to be grateful, but they are not long-lasting reasons because they don’t really give meaning to our lives beyond a certain degree.

 Friedrich Nietzsche contended, “He who has a Why to live for can bear almost any How.”
 Of all the lessons learned in life, this may just be the biggest.

 If you have a reason to get out of bed every morning, you will.
-If you’ve a reason to live, you will.
-If you’ve a reason to love, you will.
-If you’ve a reason to be happy, you’ll be happy.
+If you’ve got a reason to live, you will.
+If you’ve got a reason to love, you will.
+If you’ve got a reason to be happy, you’ll be happy.
 And reason boils down to one thing: meaning.